 Updating/Accessing/Amending/Correcting Personally Identifiable Information

 If your personally identifiable information changes, or if you no longer desire our service, you may correct, update, amend, delete/remove or deactivate it by making the change on our member information page or by emailing our Customer Support at firstname.lastname@example.org.
+We will respond to your request within a reasonable timeframe.

 Cookies and other tracking technologies